WallysLS/weather-app-reactjs/README.md

 ## My Weather

-This is a simple weath
+This is a simple weather app